 E. Maintaining Certified Helper Status.

-1. To maintain your status, you must work four dogs in a trial every three years or attend a helper seminar.
+1. To maintain your status, you must work four dogs in a trial every three years or recertify at a helper seminar.

 2. Attending helper seminars is no longer required, but strongly recommended because of the ongoing changes in rules and regulations.
-Alternately, you must review the information published in DVG America magazine to stay current on rule changes.
+Alternatively, you must review the information published in DVG-America magazine to stay current on rule changes.

 3. Your “Helfer Sportpass” will automatically expire if your membership in DVG is canceled for any reason.
 If that happens, you will have to go through certification again if you want to reactivate your helper status in the future.

-4. Your “Helfer Sportpass” expires after ten years from the date it’s issued if you have not worked any dogs or attended a helper seminar in that time.
+4. Your “Helfer Sportpass” expires after ten years from the date it’s issued if you have not worked any dogs or recertified at a helper seminar in that time.
 The only exception to this rule is for those who have current LV OfG or KG OfG status.

 F. Requirements for Helper Certification and upgrades:

 Any DVG member can apply for certification.
 Their club President and Training Director must sign an application verifying the Helper is qualified for certification and has been working with their club for at least one year.

 Helpers must have enough experience to safely pass both written and practical tests under their KG or LV OfG with a minimum rating of (S) satisfactory.